coursemaster44/Section-8/README.md

   - Click on Object URI - It is Not Public

 **Step 9.Go back to see the Pipeline progress**
-- Source stage is completed and Source Artfacts are created in S3
+- Source stage is completed and Source Artifacts are created in S3
 - Build is in progress
-  - After the build completion Build Artfacts will be created
+  - After the build completion Build Artifacts will be created

 **Step 10.Goto S3>Buckets>codepipeline-ap-south-1-xxxxxx**
 - Now Goto Objects>first-cp-single-ec2/>BuildArtif/>xxxx

 **Step 11.Go back to see the Pipeline progress**
-- Build stage is completed and Build Artfacts are created in S3
+- Build stage is completed and Build Artifacts are created in S3
-- Deploy is succeeded
+- Deployment is succeeded

-**Step 12.Deploy is completed**
+**Step 12.Deployment is completed**
 - Copy the Public ip address and paste in browser to see that Application running

 **Step 13.Goto CloudWatch>Events>Rules>codepipeline-Sample-master-640051-rule**
 - See the Summary of Event pattern